-15. New Accounting Standard
+14. New Accounting Standard

-Effective July 1, 2022, the Association adopted Accounting Standards Update (ASU) 2016-02, Leases (Topic 842) and related subsequent amendments.
-The guidance in this AUS supersedes the leasing guidance in Topic 840, Leases.
+Effective July 1, 2022, the Organization adopted Accounting Standards Update (ASU) 2016-02, Leases (Topic 842) and related subsequent amendments.
+The guidance in this ASU supersedes the leasing guidance in Topic 840, Leases.
 Under the new guidance, lessees are required to recognize lease assets and lease liabilities on the Statement of Financial Position for all leases with terms longer than 12 months.
 Leases will be classified as either financing or operating, with classification affecting the pattern of expense recognition in the Statement of Activities.
-A modified retrospective transition approach is required for lessees for capital and operating leases at, or entered into after, the beginning of the earliest for comparative period presented in the financial statements, with certain practical expedients available.
-The new standard did not have a significant impact on the organization.
+A modified retrospective transition approach is required for lessees for capital and operating leases at, or entered into after, the beginning of the earliest comparative period presented in the financial statements, with certain practical expedients available.
+There was no cumulative effect of applying the new standard and accordingly there was no adjustment to the Organization's net assets upon adoption.